 Rates from £60 for individuals to £150 for couples.
-Slightly lower rates are often available if you have a lower household income.
+Slightly lower rates are sometimes available if you have a lower household income.
 Please ask when making your first appointment if you are looking for a reduced fee.

 My fees reflect the fact that I am trained (and train others) in both general and psychosexual therapy.
 I have a high level of expertise with a wide range of issues, gained over more than 20 years' practice.

 You can read my blog here: Rose Whiteley's Blog